-Welcome to The National Regiment’s new website!
+Welcome to The National Regiment’s OFFICIAL website

 What are Civil War re-enactors?
 Click here for an article with a brief overview of our hobby.

 The NR has member units stretching from New England to the mid-Atlantic and into Ohio and West Virginia.
 We have put together a list of member units with their approximate geographical locations.
 If you are interested in learning more to possibly join our ranks, please visit our member unit page to find a unit near you or you can send a message to the National Regiment via our ‘contact us’ page.

 [For more photos and videos, visit our photos/videos page]